SeanPeterson/Foundation-6-Wordpress-Theme/README.md

 # Foundation-6-Wordpress-Theme
-My Custom work in progress WordPress theme
+My Custom "work in progress" WordPress theme.
+Built around the foundation 6 Sass framework.

 #Description
 My JOINTSWP/Foundation 6 Theme.
 Will be continually refined the more I use it on various projects.